 The first task is complicated because electronics brands feature an astonishingly diverse range of device series and models.
-VIZIO TVs, for example, come in V-series, M-series, P-series, and OLED varieties, and each line offers models in multiple different sizes and different model numbers.
-Sometimes, a specific smart TV model is sold exclusively by one retailer, though there are often other similar — or completely identical — model numbers available from multiple stores.
+VIZIO TVs, for example, come in V-series, M-series, P-series and OLED varieties, and each line offers models in multiple different sizes and different model numbers.
+Sometimes, a specific smart TV model is sold exclusively by one retailer, though other similar — or completely identical — model numbers are often available from multiple stores.

 What can shoppers do to make smart decisions?
-First, when browsing TVs and evaluating deals at Amazon, Best Buy, Costco, Target, Walmart, or other stores, do your best to make apples-to-apples comparisons.
+First, when browsing TVs and evaluating deals at Amazon, Best Buy, Costco, Target, Walmart or other stores, do your best to make apples-to-apples comparisons.
 Look at brands and TV sizes, obviously, but also specific model numbers.
-If it's impossible to compare prices at different retailers for the same exact model, examine the TV's capabilities and specifics, including the model year, screen pixels (a higher rating means it has a higher definition and better picture), how many ports it has for plugging in game consoles and Blue-ray players, and so on.
+If it's impossible to compare prices at different retailers for the same exact model, examine the TV's capabilities and specifics, including the model year, screen pixels (a higher rating means it has a higher definition and better picture), how many ports it has for plugging in game consoles and Blu-ray players and so on.

 When it comes to researching how much a TV really costs, check out a price-tracking site such as CamelCamelCamel or Keepa, where you can view how prices have fluctuated at Amazon over the course of months.
 These services only track prices at Amazon, but Amazon often has good prices and matches competitor deals, so these sites can give you an indication of the market overall.